-Part of making Eid special includes removing those obstacles that lead to stress and frustration.
+Part of making Eid celebration special includes removing those obstacles that lead to stress and frustration.
 This can range from getting lost on the way to prayers to discovering an unsightly stain on new clothes at the last minute.

 Preparing a day and more in advance helps stave off potential problems and allows everyone to enjoy the holiday in style and calm.
-Here are 20 things you can do to make Eid happy and comfortable for all.
+Here are 20 things you can do to make Eid celebration happy and comfortable for all.

 1. Don’t rely on the GPS